otanistudio/NaiveHTTP/README.md

 # NaiveHTTP

-Work-in-progress at a focused `NSURLSession` simplification wrapper that is also my learning exercise for [Protocol-Oriented Programming](https://developer.apple.com/videos/wwdc/2015/?id=408).
+Work-in-progress at a focused `URLSession` simplification wrapper reduces boilerplate work.

 ## Installation

-This is a framework, so you can either build it as such or include it as a submodule/subproject and link it to your binary in Build Phases.
+This is only a framework, so you can either build it as such or include it as a submodule/subproject and link it to your binary in Build Phases.

 > Don't forget to `git submodule update --init` to download other dependencies.